 Reinstatement and Readmission.
-Students seeking reinstatement (after disqualification) or readmission (after an absence from the university) should contact the Undergraduate Programs Office regarding procedures and guidance for returning to good standing.
+Students seeking reinstatement (after disqualification) or readmission (after an absence from the university) should contact Undergraduate Programs, in BA 109, regarding procedures and guidance for returning to good standing.

 Academic Dishonesty.
 The faculty of the W. P. Carey School of Business follow the guidelines in the Student Academic Integrity Policy on academic dishonesty.
-A copy of the policy may be obtained in the Undergraduate Programs Office.
+A copy of the policy may be obtained in Undergraduate Programs, BA 109.

 Student Appeal Procedure on Grades.
 The faculty of the W. P. Carey School of Business have adopted a policy on the student appeal procedure on grades.
-A copy of the policy may be obtained in the Undergraduate Programs Office.
+A copy of the policy may be obtained in Undergraduate Programs, BA 109.